rakib73520/Advance-Object-Oriented-Project/README.md

 **Gamified Local Landmark Discovery Platform**

 Easy Explore is an interactive JavaFX-based town exploration application that combines gamification mechanics with local discovery to encourage users to explore and document landmarks in their community.
-Built as part of an advanced Object-Oriented Programming (OOP) course, this project demonstrates comprehensive software design patterns and user engagement strategies.
+Built as part of an advanced Object-Oriented Programming (OOP) course, this project boosted user engagement and content creation through in-app blogging, route suggestion, and dynamic XP-based progression.

 ## 🎥 Demo Video